-NK Technologies has been manufacturing ground fault and residual current sensors for over two decades with a wide variety of models to suit specific applications.
+NK Technologies has been manufacturing ground fault and residual current relays for over two decades with a wide variety of models to suit specific applications.
 With such a wide variety available, it can be complicated to select the appropriate model.
 We hope this short guide will help you navigate through the model selection.

 What will the sensor contact do in your control system?
-Since NK Technologies’ sensors do not provide a circuit disconnect, they generally perform one of two functions: Close a circuit to energize a shunt trip breaker operating mechanism or, control the coil of a contactor (or relay).
+Since NK Technologies’ relays do not provide a circuit disconnect, they generally perform one of two functions: Close a circuit to energize a shunt trip breaker operating mechanism or, control the coil of a contactor (or relay).

 Shunt trip operation: If the monitored load is less than 50 amps, we recommend the AG1-SDT1-120- DEN-030.
 The N.O. contact is used to close the circuit powering the shunt trip breaker accessory.
 This model uses nominal 120 VAC from a separate source for sensor power.
 The contacts return to the original state once the breaker opens and the fault is no longer detectable.

 Contactor or relay operation: The same relay, AG1, can be used to operate a contactor coil, but we recommend a latching output model to simplify the installation: AG1-NCR1-120-LA-030.
 This relay will open the circuit powering the contactor coil and the contact will stay open until an external reset button is pressed.